xuy50/ecgr5106-hw4/README.md

   - **Problem 3 (GRU + Attention, Fr→Eng)**: Best at Epoch 41.

 - **Comparison of Last 100 Epochs:**
-  - In all four experiments, the training and validation losses decreased steadily and stabilized, with token-level accuracy reaching 1.0000 well before the 100th epoch.
+  - In all four experiments, the training and validation losses decreased steadily and stabilized, with token-level accuracy reaching 1.0000 well before the 50th epoch.
   - The final 100 epochs data confirm that the models have effectively memorized the small dataset.

 ---

 ## Conclusion

-This homework demonstrates that with a small dataset, both GRU-based encoder-decoder models and their attention-based variants can achieve perfect token-level accuracy.
-The attention mechanism improves the alignment between source and target sequences, although on this dataset both approaches perform similarly due to the ease of overfitting.
-Importantly, all models in this assignment are **word-based** rather than character-based, which is a key difference from previous assignments.
+This homework demonstrates that with a small dataset, both GRU-based encoder-decoder models and their attention-based variants can achieve near-perfect token-level accuracy. **All models in this assignment are word-based**, and the experiments show that the accuracy obtained through word-based training is higher than using character-based training.

 For larger datasets, a proper train/validation split and additional regularization methods would be required to prevent overfitting and to achieve robust generalization.